Xeus-Territory/obsidian_world/content/Tech Second Brain/Research/Project for 1st time/Play with Makefile for 1st time.md

 ---
-title: Play with Makefile
+title: Play with Makefile for 1st time
 tags:
   - research
   - makefile
+  - for-1st-time
 ---
  *On this topic, It just put a couple things to finding out how we can use `Makefile`.
 It just a brief tutorials from [Learn Makefiles With the tastiest examples](https://makefiletutorial.com/), Just learn and figure out why want to play with this one and C, C++*

 Reference Documentation
 - [Official GNU Make](https://www.gnu.org/software/make/)